 Comment: Fig 1.
 I can’t see why the flat part of the curve of the logistic fit is called pre-stationary.
 Looks like stationary to me…perhaps show Fig. 1 and include the stationary phase so that it is possible to understand the distinction.

-Response: Thank you for this valuable and important attention.
-We added an explanation in the M&M section (L198-200, L204).
+Response: Thank you for this comment.
+We added an explanation in the Materials & Methods (L198-200, L204).

 Comment: Line 203-204.
 Remove brackets from Morel 1978.